cheeseyhub/learning_c/Readme.md

 ## For setting up on  a personal computer
 Please remember, if you have already installed git and make, and mingw, you can just  skip the following part.

-Paste the command below in PowerShell.
+Paste the command below in PowerShell and scroll down and follow the image instructions.

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser